 Discover the ethereal “Land of Fire and Ice”—one of the world’s most enchanting and distinctive destinations—on this specially designed seven-night circumnavigation cruise of this stunning Nordic island nation.
 Cruise aboard the exclusively chartered, Five‑Star, expedition vessel Le Bellot, featuring only 92 Suites and Staterooms and the worlds first multiensory underwater observation lounge.
 Look for orca, humpback whales and rare migratory birds; see landscapes of ancient Viking ruins and crystalline glaciers atop simmering volcanoes; and touch ice fragments calved from one of Europe’s largest glaciers.
 Complimentary alcoholic & nonalcoholic beverages are included throughout the cruise!
-Tom Moriarty is the study leader on the June 28-July 6, 2020 departure.
+Grace Gary is our study leader on the July 31-Aug.
+8 departure.

 - Pricing from

 Round-Trip Air Included from Select Cities!
 Early Booking Discount up to $2,000 Savings!

 - Trip Type